Rolleander/GameServerControl/README.md

 }
 ```
 The PackageReceiver annotation marks the method as a receiver.
 Receiver methods must have exactly one argument with the type of the network class they want to handle.
+Every ClientSite can call the method getClient(), which provides access to the client for sending packages.

 Extending the previous example, lets add the new site to the client:
 ```java